 - Admission controllers check whether an API request within a Kubernetes environment violates a predefined policy, and rejects it if so.
 Admission controllers are another tool to help prevent unauthorized behavior in a Kubernetes environment; although, like network and namespace segmentation, they are useful only if you configure and enforce them properly.

 These features are a start for securing Kubernetes environments.
 But they are hardly sufficient on their own.
-They leave open a number of gaps that can be filled only with the help of a third-party intrusion detection system.
+A number of gaps are left open.
+Only a third-party intrusion detection system can fill those gaps.

-After all, Kubernetes itself is designed to be an orchestrator – not a full-fledged security tool – and it requires external help to manage most of the security risks present in a Kubernetes environment.
+After all, Kubernetes itself is designed to be an orchestrator – not a full-fledged security tool.
+It requires external help to manage most of the security risks present in a Kubernetes environment.

-With that reality in mind, let’s walk through the various types of functionality that third-party security tools add to Kubernetes, and explain how to make the most of each one.
+With that reality in mind, let’s walk through the various types of functionality third-party security tools add to Kubernetes.
+We will also explain how to make the most of each one.

 One of the central design principles of Kubernetes is declarative management.
-This means that administrators write configuration files that define how a Kubernetes environment should behave, and Kubernetes then automatically orchestrates the environment to meet those requirements.
+This means that administrators write configuration files that define how a Kubernetes environment should behave.
+Kubernetes then automatically orchestrates the environment to meet those requirements.